sugarlabs/sugar-docs/src/web-activity.md

 You've got three choices to develop your own web activity for Sugar:

 - install packaged Sugar on Fedora, Debian, or Ubuntu; or,
-- use *sugar-build*;
 - use Sugarizer.

-*sugar-build* is a Sugar desktop build environment.
-With *sugar-build* you've got a full Sugar desktop environment.
-It's a good choice if you've enough knowledge to build your environment on GNU Linux.

 See [Setup a development environment](https://github.com/sugarlabs/sugar/blob/master/docs/development-environment.md) for more detail.